rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/using-the-sdk-to-deploy-your-first-rain-contract.md

   "description": "",
   "type": "module",
   "version": "1.0.0",
-  "main": "index.js",
+  "main": "index.js"
-  "scripts": {
-    "start": "npx serve",
 }
-}
 ```

-Let's not talk too much about what is happening here, but `npx serve` will be using this configuration in order to run the project.
+Let's not talk too much about what is happening here, but `npx serve`, which you can use to run the example will be using this configuration in order to run the project.

 Next let's create `index.html`: